mcous/unicycle/README.md

 For more complicated states, you can combine several stores into one.
 This is a powerful feature that allows you to separate your state into different domains while still receiving all the same actions.

-A combined store is just another `Store`, so you nest combined stores in other combined stores to create whatever state tree you may need.
+A combined store is just another `Store`, so you can nest combined stores in other combined stores to create whatever state tree you need.
 For our Pokédex, we could split our single store into two: a `SeenStore` for tracking seen Pokémon and a `CaughtStore` for tracking caught Pokémon.

 Using our same actions...